 This course will serve as an elective for the department's proposed new certificate program in Race and Social Justice Studies and will add to its social science curriculum pertaining to the experiences of African Americans in the U.S., and also increase its upper level course offerings needed by our majors.
-It is intended for those who have advanced beyond the introductory level courses (AFST 100 plus a lower level SS) and therefore have acquired foundational knowledge of the difficult life experiences of this group in American society.
+It is intended for those who have advanced beyond the introductory level courses in AFST and SS and therefore have acquired foundational knowledge of the difficult life experiences of this group in American society.
 It will be of benefit to those in a wide-array of majors who have an interest in social justice issues affecting African Americans.